Councillors & elections

-The Council is committed to leading our City, protecting our environment, caring for our people, making our City vibrant, livable, healthy and accessible, and economically and financially sustainable.
+The Council is committed to leading our City, protecting our environment, caring for our people, making our City vibrant, liveable, healthy and accessible, and economically and financially sustainable.

 The Blue Mountains is one of only two cities in the world surrounded by a World Heritage Area and sits within the Sydney drinking water catchment servicing 1.7 million people.
 This presents additional responsibilities and costs for the Council as steward of a City in a World Heritage National Park.
 This includes managing the impact of development on the environment, protecting and conserving world heritage natural values and protecting the health of drinking water catchments.